Tasty food at good prices in Glasgow

 Falafel To Go

 It may not look like much from the outside, but the Falafel To Go stand is known by locals for making some of the tastiest falafel wraps in the city.
-And at only £4 it’s hard to disagree!
-Find it at 104 Hope Street, if you’re going at lunchtime you might spot the queue first.
+And at only £4.50 it’s hard to disagree!
+Find it on Hope Street.
+If you’re going at lunchtime you might spot the queue first!

 Awarded Best Kebab House in Scotland in 2022, Shawarma King can be found under the bridge on King Street.
 Open 7 days a week, they whip up Middle Eastern treats like falafel, shawarma and kebab.
 Follow Shawarma King on Instagram for more information.